akasharose/akasharose.github.io/Week 1-1/README.md

 Here's to me not failing the class!

 #edit -- upon further investigation, I find that, although I can get the link to the sketch no issue, I can't seem to get the link to this up for the life of me.
 I'm posting the md file it says I'm connecting to, and ask you about it tomorrow!
+Also, for some reason, this text is giant...
+I thought I wasn't confused anymore, turns out that I am actually very confused.